Code-Institute-Submissions/stiofanEimeid-routeRep2.0/README.md

 #### User Goals

-The central target audience for this page is people planning a trip with an interest in history, art and outdoor activities, travelling alone or as a group.
+The central target audience for this page are people planning a trip with an interest in history, art and outdoor activities, travelling alone or as a group.

 User goals are:
 - use the planner section to select a city to visit, stay and dine at with ease;